paycenonoli/dev-to-prod-promotion/README.md

 8082

-The frontend communicates with backend services through Kubernetes DNS:
+The frontend calls the backend services using Kubernetes DNS:

 frontend
    │